Yandex Cloud

 Warning

-If you specified security group IDs when creating a cluster, you may need to additionally configure security groups to connect to the cluster.
+If you specified security group IDs when creating a cluster, you may need to configure these security groups to enable cluster access.

 Creating a cluster copyCreating a cluster copy

-You can create an Yandex StoreDoc cluster with the settings of another one created earlier.
-To do this, import the original Yandex StoreDoc cluster configuration to Terraform.
-This way, you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
-The import feature is useful when you need to replicate a Yandex StoreDoc cluster packed with settings.
+You can create a new Yandex StoreDoc cluster based on the configuration of an existing one by importing the source Yandex StoreDoc cluster configuration into Terraform.
+This lets you either create an exact replica or use the imported configuration as a baseline for customization.
+Using import is convenient when you need to replicate a Yandex StoreDoc cluster with multiple settings.

 Terraform